YonatanGM/songs.inc/README.md

 # songs.inc
 songs.inc is a collection of songs scrapped from telegram.
 You can search any song by name or arist.
 You can also share your tracks and support the database.

+-the collection is just 4000 songs now.
+Due to telegram's flood wait limit, I am not able to scrape media continously; the scrapper script is handling this, but there seems to be no way to avoid the wait.

 [Songs.inc](https://t.me/Tele_fileBot)